eyuyitung/Google-Cloud-Analytics/README.md

 3. Follow instructions in [Acquiring GCP credentials.docx](Acquiring GCP credentials.docx) to attain credentials for each project and save them into the project root folder

-if you wish to save this somewhere else or as a different name, make sure you update its location in the [main.py](main.py) file

 ## Loading GCP Attributes
 1. Open up Cirba Analysis Console
 2. Navigate to Administration > Packages and Components